sergeiz2/koubit-research/WorkingWithMWO/README.md

 import pyawr.mwoffice as mwo`                  #import awr module awrde = mwo.CMWOffice()                        #create awrde object
 ```
 in your IDE.
 Once this is done, you can start messing around with code completion to see how to do useful things.

+There's a Jupyter notebook with a quick tutorial in this folder as well.

-Another good reference is the API which is (very annoyingly) in pdf form and also not written for Python, makign it a bit of a challenge to use on its own.
-I've uploaded the file to this github and also [linked]() it.
+Another ~~good~~ reference is the API which is (very annoyingly) in pdf form and also not written for Python, making it a bit of a challenge to use on its own.
+I've uploaded the file to this github and also [linked](./ApiReference.pdf) it.

 ## Authors